igraph/python-igraph/doc/source/tutorial.rst

 Setting and retrieving attributes
 =================================
-As mentioned above, in |igraph| each vertex and each edge have a numeric id from ``0`` upwards.
+As mentioned above, vertices and edges of a graph in |igraph| have numeric IDs from ``0`` upwards.
 Deleting vertices or edges can therefore cause reassignments of vertex and/or edge IDs.
-In addition to IDs, vertex and edges can have *attributes* such as a name, coordinates for plotting, metadata, and weights.
+In addition to IDs, vertices and edges can have *attributes* such as a name, coordinates for plotting, metadata, and weights.
 The graph itself can have such attributes too (e.g. a name, which will show in ``print`` or :meth:`Graph.summary`).
 In a sense, every :class:`Graph`, vertex and edge can be used as a Python dictionary to store and retrieve these attributes.

 To demonstrate the use of attributes, let us create a simple social network::